 Elizabeth: St Gabriel’s is a warm and welcoming environment where you will get to know everybody at the school and make many friends - I have always looked forward to going to school every day.
 Students look after each other and there is a great sense of community.
 The teachers are passionate about their subjects and really engage their students, always finding time to get to know them and help them fulfil their potential.

-Fran: My advice would be to embrace every opportunity that is given to you, to make it such a great experience.
+Fran: My advice would be to embrace every opportunity that is given to you, to make it a great experience.
 I also believe that you should find a balance between your academics and your social life, this is something that I have found to be very important.
-School is also somewhere to have fun; this should definitely be a big part of your life at St Gabriel’s.
+School is also somewhere to have fun; this should definitely be a part of your life at St Gabriel’s.

 Where do you see yourself in the future?